NimzJay/ParadiseResort/README.md

 - In Eclipse, go to Files and import the project to the workspace.
 - Got to project build path and add external libraries located in "WebContent > WEB-INF > lib"
 - Add project to apache server and run the server.

+### 3. Importing Database
+- Go to phpMyAdmin sql server and create a database named "paradiseresort".
+- Then import the sql file located in "WebContent > sql > ParadiseResort.sql"